 Pros and cons of income-driven repayment plans

+Is income-driven repayment worth it?
 While it may appear that an income-driven repayment plan is a no-brainer for borrowers who are struggling, it’s important to note both the benefits and drawbacks before you apply.

 - More affordable payment: The average student loan payment is $393, according to Purefy, a student loan refinancing platform.
 If your budget can’t keep up with that, an income-driven repayment plan can make your life a lot easier.
 Low-income borrowers could have payments as low as $0.